dotnet/runtime/docs/design/datacontracts/datacontracts_design.md

 It is entirely reasonable for an algorithmic contract to have multiple entrypoints which take different inputs.
 For example imagine a contract which provides information about a `MethodTable`.
 It may provide the an api to get the `BaseSize` of a `MethodTable`, and an api to get the `DynamicTypeID` of a `MethodTable`.
 However, while the set of contracts which describe an older version of .NET may provide a means by which the `DynamicTypeID` may be acquired for a `MethodTable`, a newer runtime may not have that concept.
 In such a case, it is very reasonable to define that the `GetDynamicTypeID` api portion of that contract is defined to simply `throw new NotSupportedException();`

 For simplicity, as it can be expected that all developers who work on the .NET runtime understand C# to a fair degree, it is preferred that the algorithms be defined in C#, or at least psuedocode that looks like C#.
-It is also condsidered entirely permissable to refer to other specifications if the algorithm is a general purpose one which is well defined by the OS or some other body.
+It is also considered entirely permissible to refer to other specifications if the algorithm is a general purpose one which is well defined by the OS or some other body.
 (For example, it is expected that the unwinding algorithms will be defined by references into either the DWARF spec, or various Windows Unwind specifications.)

 For working with data from the target process/other contracts, the following C# interface is intended to be used within the algorithmic descriptions: